 - The Soft Cup Bra: This style provides more coverage for the breasts and chest.
 They can also have different levels of support for the breasts depending on the design.

 - The Bralette: Bralettes tend to be the most revealing and least supportive design.
-Most women with average to large size breasts probably won’t feel comfortable with a bralette for everyday use due to the lack of support.
-But as “special” lingerie, they can be a very sexy design as long as your partner feels comfortable with what they show off.
+Most women with average to large size breasts probably won’t feel comfortable with a bralette for everyday use due to the lack of support, but products like these British made black bralettes are very popular amongst women with smaller breasts.
+Nevertheless, they can be a very sexy design as “special” lingerie regardless of the size of your partners’ breasts, as long as she feels comfortable with what they show off.

 A quick note of sizing